zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    :zeek:id:`system` or similar calls.

-   :source: The string to escape.
+   :param source: The string to escape.

    :returns: A shell-escaped version of *source*.
 Specifically, this